newjersey/navigator.business.nj.gov/content/src/fundings/njbac-cannabis-training-academy.md

   - All
 sector: []
 publishStageArchive: Do Not Publish
-descriptionMd: New Jersey Business Action Center's (NJBAC) Cannabis Training Academy is a no-cost, virtual technical assistance and training program for cannabis license applicants.
+sidebarCardBodyText: New Jersey Business Action Center's (NJBAC) Cannabis Training Academy is a no-cost, virtual technical assistance and training program for cannabis license applicants.
 The program includes live question and answer sessions every other week to provide non-legal advice and direction.